ax-va/Advanced-JavaScript-Course-Khan-2024/terms.md

 **stack overflow = an error that is thrown when the stack gets filled up to its limit and can no longer hold more entries**

+1. *Call stack*

-1. An example of the *stack overflow* in the *call stack* error would be an error with infinite recursion of a function:
+An example of the *stack overflow* in the *call stack* error would be an error with infinite recursion of a function:

 ```javascript
 function foo() {